Sahana8866/rsahana.github.io/bc.md

 A smart city aims to strategically place recycling centers to minimize the maximum travel distance for citizens to the nearest center while ensuring accessibility for all areas.

 **Graph Representation:**
 **Nodes:** Represent residential and commercial areas.
 **Edges:** Represent roads between areas, weighted by travel time or distance.

 **Objective:**
 Minimize the maximum distance between any area and its nearest recycling center.

 **Floyd's** Algorithm can be used since,
 Computes the shortest paths between all pairs of areas.
-Identifies underserved areas with long travel distances.
+Identifies areas with long travel distances.
 Optimizes placement of recycling centers to reduce travel time.

 ## Code : [Floyd's](https://github.com/Sahana8866/rsahana.github.io/blob/main/recycle_floyd.cpp)